Han8931/han8931.github.io/public/20240810_regression1/index.md

 \end{align*}
 Note that $\mathbf{X}\mathbf{X}^T$ is often called a *Gram matrix*, $\mathbf{G}$.

+To learn more, please take a look at this [note](https://github.com/Han8931/deep_statistical_learning)!

 This article continues in Part 2.

 #### References:
-H. Pishro-Nik, Introduction to Probability, Statistics, and Random Processes, 2014
+1. H. Pishro-Nik, Introduction to Probability, Statistics, and Random Processes, 2014